tripl-to/proposal/README.md

 - TBD

-## inVia Coin
+## Bonan vojaĝon!
+Coin

 By this time you may want to know which crypto asset to buy because this project is amazing...
 Creating a crypto currency maybe required but it's not the only way.
 The network will have a reward system but it may be implemented in any existing coin.
 Services in this network should use any currency.
-Some _hosts_ may prefer BTC or ETH while other will tend to use USDT or BUSD. inVia coin may exist but **we prefer to define an excellent product with a clear market rules before choosing or creating a coin**.
+Some _hosts_ may prefer BTC or ETH while other will tend to use USDT or BUSD.
+Bonan vojaĝon! coin may exist but **we prefer to define an excellent product with a clear market rules before choosing or creating a coin**.

 ## Identity